 I’m currently a PhD student in the Department of Community Emergency Health and Paramedic Practice (DCEHPP) at Monash University, Australia.
-My research is focused on the development of health professions education curriculum based on practice.
+My research is focused on the relationship between practice, competencies and development of health professions education curriculum.

-I hold a faculty position (College Professor) in the PCP and ACP paramedic programs at Fanshawe College, and I’m a Paramedic Educator with the Centre for Paramedic Education and Research (CPER) in Hamilton Health Sciences, both based in Ont., Canada.
-I am an Adjunct Associate Professor in Paramedic Science in CQUniversity in Queensland, Australia, and I also hold an Affiliate Faculty position with The Resuscitation Group, based in Vancouver, WA, USA, and Senior Advisor – Paramedic Education with Talisium, and Australian healthcare education company.
+I am a College Professor in the PCP and ACP paramedic programs at Fanshawe College, and I’m a Paramedic Educator with the Centre for Paramedic Education and Research (CPER) in Hamilton Health Sciences, both based in Ont., Canada.
+I am an Adjunct Associate Professor of Paramedic Science at CQUniversity in Queensland, Australia, and I also hold an Affiliate Faculty position with The Resuscitation Group, based in Vancouver, WA, USA, and a Senior Advisor – Paramedic Education position with Talisium, an Australian healthcare education company.

 In addition, I hold an Adjunct Faculty appointment with the Institute for Health Professionals in Portland Community College in Oregon, USA, teaching & developing several programs including the Remote and Industrial Advanced Medic Program, and the Clinical Research Certificate.
+I also previously taught the US National Registry NREMT Refresher program for Paramedics, AEMTs and EMTs for almost two years with DistanceCME LLC.
 I am still a volunteer instructor with the Irish Red Cross, most recently involved with the national EFR and EMT training programmes.
-I also previously taught the US National Registry NREMT Refresher program for Paramedics, AEMTs and EMTs for almost two years with DistanceCME LLC.

 I am editor of the Irish Journal of Paramedicine, an open-access, peer-reviewed journal focused on Irish prehospital research.
 I am also editor of prehospitalresearch.eu, a multi-author international website dedicated to promoting and supporting prehospital research.
 I was previously editor of Resuscitation Today for two years while my friend David Halliwell finished his doctorate.
-I’m a peer reviewer for the Journal of Paramedic Practice, the Australasian Journal of Paramedicine, Trauma, Nursing Ethics, Jones & Bartlett Learning, the EMS Reference and I sit on the editorial board of Canadian Paramedicine.
+I’m a peer reviewer for the Journal of Paramedic Practice, the Australasian Journal of Paramedicine, Trauma, Currents in Pharmacy Teaching and Learning, Nursing Ethics, Jones & Bartlett Learning, the EMS Reference and I sit on the editorial board of Canadian Paramedicine.